KUOZ-LP

-KUOZ-LP (100.5 FM) is a College radio station licensed to serve Clarksville, Arkansas.
+KUOZ-LP (100.5 FM) is a student-run college radio station licensed to serve Clarksville, Arkansas.
 The station is owned by the University of the Ozarks.
 It airs a College radio format.

+The radio station is a six-time Intercollegiate Broadcasting System award-winner, including a second place with the show "The Big Show" by Alix Tiegs and "From The Concert Hall" by Corbin Sturch, Meredith Childre and Lauren Charters in the 'Best Specialty Show' category, and "Latino Fusion" by Cristhian Rodriguez in first place as the 'Best Foreign Language Show' in the United States.

 The station was assigned the KUOZ-LP call letters by the Federal Communications Commission on July 2, 2003.